ryssbowh/craft-activity/README.md

 - Drafts aren't managed at the moment as provisional drafts cannot be ignored which creates lots of useless logs.
 May implement this in the future.
 - Hard delete events can't be ignored
+- Filesystems handles changes will create 2 logs : one for deletion, one for creation
 - Widgets changes can't be tracked
 - Each individual fields config isn't tracked
 - Tags aren't tracked, seems useless since there's no tag management utility in Craft